oracle/rwloadsim/BUILDING.md

 ## Prerequisites

  * An Oracle client environment (release 19.9 or higher) used for building the tool; Instant Client including basiclite, sdk and sqlplus is fine.
- * Potentially client environments for other releases than the primary build release, these can similarly use full client or Instant Client; releases 11, 12, 18, 19, 21, 23 are supported.
+ * Potentially client environments for other releases than the primary build release, these can similarly use full client or Instant Client; releases 11, 12, 19, 21, 23 are supported.
  * For client release 19, you must have at least 19.9.
- * A database (release 19 or higher, release 21.3 preferred) that can be used to run test scripts.
+ * A database (release 19 or higher, release 21.9 preferred) that can be used to run test scripts.
  * An environment with the gcc compiler and tools like make.
  * Both bison (3.0.4 or newer) and flex must be installed.
  * Installing ctags and cscope is recommended if you want to work on the source.
  * The Bourne Again Shell, /bin/bash.
  * Installing gnuplot is highly recommended, although not required for compiling or running test suite.
-It is required for running the oltp workload.
+It is required for running the oltp workload and several standard utilities
  * On Solaris, you must have GNU utilities installed and they _must_ be before ordinary utilities in your PATH.
 Typically, this means your PATH should have /usr/gnu/bin among the first parts.

 ## Building rwloadsim